MENA9510 – Advanced Characterization Methods

 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 Due to laboratory capacity, the course is limited to 12-16 students.

 Recommended previous knowledge

-Teaching takes place intensively over two full weeks, the two weeks separated by some time.
-The course comprises of about 15 hours of lectures and approximately 40 hours of compulsory laboratory work.
+Teaching takes place intensively over two full weeks, the two weeks separated by some time:

-The students will be divided into four groups, and all four modules will be run in parallel.
-Every two days, each group will move on to a new module.
-The maximum capacity of each module is 3-4 students, thus the full course will be limited to 12-16 students.
+The course is module-based, and all four modules will be run in parallel.
+Students will be divided into four groups, and every two days, each group will move on to a new module.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.